aifou-kfmark/KFMARK/README.md

 ## Bug Report

-Please go to the Issue page to submit a bug report.
+Please go to the [Issues page](https://github.com/Septillion/KFMARK/issues) to submit a bug report.
 Please first search for your bug and see if anyone has already submitted the same bug.

 When submitting a bug, please follow this pattern: